Fr4nz83/MAT-Dataset/README.md

 In the [SPARQL](https://github.com/Fr4nz83/MAT-Dataset/tree/main/SPARQL) folder we provide:

 - a few [examples](https://github.com/Fr4nz83/MAT-Dataset/tree/main/SPARQL/SPARQL_examples) of SPARQL queries that can be used to query our RDF-based knowledge graph datasets.
 The examples have been tested with a popular triplestore, i.e., [GraphDB](https://graphdb.ontotext.com/); other triplestores are expected to work too.
 - the [files](https://github.com/Fr4nz83/MAT-Dataset/tree/main/SPARQL/ontology) containing the customized STEPv2 ontology, defining the internal structure of our knowledge graphs; these might be interesting for the readers that want to better understand how we structured information within the KGs.
 The files can be opened in the open source ontology editor [Protege'](https://protege.stanford.edu/).
-For more details, please also look at our [IEEE Access MAT-Builder paper](https://ieeexplore.ieee.org/document/10227262/) and [MAT-Builder's GitHub repository](https://github.com/chiarap2/MAT_Builder).
+For more details on the ontology we used, please also have a look at our [IEEE Access MAT-Builder paper](https://ieeexplore.ieee.org/document/10227262/) and [MAT-Builder's GitHub repository](https://github.com/chiarap2/MAT_Builder).

 ## Cite us